Grace Retreats FAQ

 We will take time for worship, walks, play, meal breaks, and a short break between each person who works.

 We will agree ahead of time that whatever happens in the group will be held in strict confidence.
 The only work you may talk about to others is your own.

 How long are the retreats and when do they begin and end?

-- two night retreat begins at 5:30pm on Thursday and close on Saturday at Noon or begin on Friday at 5:30pm to Sunday at Noon
+In Kentucky, one-night retreats begin on Thursdays 5:30pm and come to a close Friday at 4:30pm.
+Two-night retreat begins at 5:30pm on Thursday and close on Saturday at noon or begin on Friday at 5:30pm and end on Sunday at noon.

 How many people will receive prayer on the retreats?

 One-night retreats are designed for a maximum of 3 people to receive healing prayer with space for 2 intercessors/observers.
 Two-night retreats are designed for a maximum of 5 people to receive healing prayer with one space for an intercessor/observer